 So it should come as no surprise to you that I'm incorporating vegetables into this vegan carrot cake chia seed pudding.

 Especially since there's the word "carrot" in the title. 😉 Yeah, I'm not good at surprises.

 How to make Carrot Cake Chia Pudding

 Adding the carrot gives this filling breakfast a beautiful orange color and some added nutrition.
 Dates give this pudding sweetness and spices make it nice and warming.

 Make this Carrot Cake Chia Seed Pudding right before you go to bed and you'll have a delicious breakfast waiting for you in the morning!

 If you end up trying out this Carrot Cake Chia Seed Pudding, I'd love to hear about it!
-Leave a comment or take a picture and post it on Instagram with the hashtag #theconscientiouseater!
+Leave a comment or take a picture and post it on Instagram and tag @theconscientiouseater so I can see it!